 Another problem is that some ideas, like the implication that Chronotis keeping his mind out of the sphere by struggling, don’t come across and look like plot holes instead.
 Though some of those problems are with the reconstruction itself.

 Still, all the potential is there in the script.
 I think it was one substantial rewrite away from becoming a classic, but the haste with which it was commissioned and scripted prevented that.

-The mystique was gone.
-We knew too much about them, and the Doctor had run circles around them before becoming their leader.
-The Revived Series got around the Time Lords' mystique decay by wiping them out in a Time War before the first episode even started.
+He still ran, of course, but the mystique was gone.
+We knew too much about the Time Lords, and the Doctor had run circles around them and taken the joint over.
+The Revived Series got around the Time Lords' mystique decay by wiping them out in a Time War long before the first episode even started.
 Douglas Adams chose a different, subtler tactic: Stagnation.

 But while the Time Lords’ method of locking away criminals and forgetting them really should tie into this, it never successfully does.

 Doctor (Tom Baker)